kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 characteristics, and key and signature sizes.

-This also leads to increases in code size: For example, implementing highly efficient polynomial multiplication for post-quantum KEM Kyber and signature scheme Dilithium [DILITHIUM] requires significantly different approaches, even though the algorithms are related [K22].
+This also leads to increases in code size: For example, implementing highly efficient polynomial multiplication for post-quantum key-encapsulation mechanism ML-KEM and signature scheme ML-DSA [FIPS204] requires significantly different approaches, even though the algorithms are related [K22].

 Using the protocol proposed in this draft allows to reduce the amount of data exchanged for handshake authentication.
 It also allows to re-use the